 - What can I do to make my current role or career better?
 Before you quit, have you done everything to you can to make your current role better?
 Are there any small changes you can make which would have a big impact, for example: if you are bored, ask for more challenging work; if you are overstretched, ask for help to prioritise; if you are struggling, ask for support.
 Try to identify your needs and make clear requests of others to help you.

 - Who am I now, and who am I becoming?
 If you chose your career path when you were younger, you might be a very different person now than you were then- and you may be becoming a different person again.
 We’re all likely to have multiple different careers through the course our increasingly long working lives, and will slide, morph or have a complete change of direction into new careers over this period.
 Keeping an eye on who you are becoming is important for your long term direction.

 Dr Fiona Day (MBChB, FFPH, Dip Occ Med, ILM 7 Executive Coaching and Mentoring) is a Leadership and Career Coach and helps mid-career and senior Professionals, Doctors and Leaders transform their careers and working lives, using evidence based psychological theory and behaviour change science.
-Download a free 2018 career planning workbook and find out more at www.fionadayconsulting.co.uk.
+Find out more at www.fionadayconsulting.co.uk.